tektoncd/pipeline/docs/pipelines.md

 > :seedling: **`Matrix` is an [alpha](install.md#alpha-features) feature.**
 > The `enable-api-fields` feature flag must be set to `"alpha"` to specify `Matrix` in a `PipelineTask`.
->
-> :warning: This feature is in a preview mode.
-> It is still in a very early stage of development and is not yet fully functional.

 You can also provide [`Parameters`](tasks.md#specifying-parameters) through the `matrix` field: